Christopher-Liu/leetcode-problems/112 - Path Sum/Notes - Path Sum.md

   point of traversing, which is useful when the nodes have left and right children and we need to separately calculate the branching path sums- storing the relative path sums makes this very easy to do
+    * So instead of passing data up and down a call stack like we would with recursion, we can save the "state" at that moment and store it in the tuple for easy access later

 * So all in all, it will be a good remember this technique of storing extra bits of data in our implementation that helps keep track of program state